pyeventsourcing/eventsourcing/docs/topics/process.rst

 (except in being delayed) by sudden terminations of the process, happening at any time.

-The only trick is remembering that consumption with recording determines production.
+The only trick is remembering that, in general, production is determined by consumption with recording.
 In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.

 This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
 Disorderly